SillyCatto/Pong/README.md

-Run build.bat to build the executable
+Build on Windows: clone the repo and run build.bat to build the executable (must have gcc) [ Might build on linux and macos too, haven't tested yet ]

 ```
 Controls